-How to start shooting RAW on Android devices and Why it can be much more Powerful.
+How to Start Shooting RAW on Android Devices and Why it's Much More Powerful.

 - Publication date